 The Dow TRIGA Research reactor is located on a controlled access campus.
 All access to the campus is restricted by gates.
 There is no air traffic above the facility.
 Delivery of feed stock for the chemical plant is strictly controlled and is not routed along the nearby surface roads.

-Accidents may cause structural damage to

-the building but the core, and reactor well, are protected.
+The reactor core and well is all located below grade, in addition to being located in the interior of a building.
+Accidents may cause structural damage to the building but the core, and reactor well, are protected.